-Mona Loutfy and Sean (Ari) Bitnun's
+Mona Loutfy and Sean (Ari) Bitnun's blog on the CATIE website

 It is because of my child I gain motivation and strength to live healthy and create lasting memories.
 Being HIV positive didn't take away my right to be a mother. - Woman living with HIV